spiral/docs/components/cache.md

     $viaContainer = $this->container->get(CacheInterface);

-    //We can also use short binding defined in default implementatio of spiral Core and available in every Service
+    //We can also use short binding defined in default implementatio of spiral Core
+    //and available in every Service
     $store = $this->cache->store();
 }
 ```